pilloPl/functional-eventsourcing/README.md

-# Functional event sourcing, implemention with javaslang.
+# Functional event sourcing, implementation with javaslang.

 Simple aggregate created with the help of: